Rate this article

 3. Human-like chatbots

-Traditional chatbots and virtual assistants guide customers through basic linear flows but have a hard time thinking outside the predefined boundaries.
-By leveraging the power of generative AI chatbots, retailers can swap generic responses for human-like interactions and provide accurate 24/7 support to users.
+Traditional ecommerce chatbots and virtual assistants guide customers through basic linear flows but have a hard time thinking outside the predefined boundaries.
+By leveraging the power of generative AI chatbots, retailers can swap generic responses for human-like interactions and provide accurate 24/7 support to users, thus boosting customer service efficiency.

-Generative AI can also supplement digital agents with natural language processing capabilities that enable the bots to process natural human language inputs (voice or text) and serve up empathetic outputs for after-sales support and issue resolution.
+Generative AI can also supplement digital agents with natural language processing capabilities, enabling the bots to process natural language inputs (voice or text) and serve up empathetic outputs for after-sales support and issue resolution.

 4. Product discovery and search personalization

-In product discovery, generative AI can analyze user preferences, behavior, and past customer purchase history to offer personalized recommendations.
-In 2023, over 50% of retailers applied gen AI to curate personalized product bundles.
+In product discovery, generative AI can analyze user preferences, behavior, and past customer purchase history to offer personalized product suggestions.
+In 2023, over 50% of retailers applied generative AI to curate personalized product bundles.
 On the same line, gen AI tools can anticipate user preferences and search intent, reducing search time to a couple of clicks.

 They also make products more discoverable by improving tagging accuracy and enabling more intuitive, conversational search.
-Instead of browsing hundreds of product names, customers can describe what they are looking for in their own words, and the smart assistant will make recommendations.
-Gen AI powered tools can also interpret uploaded images and process short video clips.
+Instead of browsing hundreds of product names, customers can describe what they are looking for in their own words, and the virtual assistant will make recommendations.
+Generative AI powered tools can also interpret uploaded images and process short video clips.

 Creating accurate product content for thousands of SKUs is not for the faint-hearted.
 That’s why gen AI-generated content was among the first use cases that picked up steam in ecommerce.
 Gen AI powered solutions have simplified content production for product descriptions, listings, and even tailored promotional materials.
 For example, Amazon has debuted generative AI tools to help sellers write product descriptions at scale.